hannaszalai/IoT-benchmonitor/README.md

 ``` python
 bench_data dht_temp=25.6,dht_hum=48,feels_like=26.9,rain=0,sun_score=0.3,sitting=1,avg_score=4.2,total_reviews=5
 ```
-- Data is sent directly to the InfluxDB HTTP API running in Docker on your local network.
+- Data is sent directly to the InfluxDB HTTP API running in Docker on the local network.
-- From there, it’s queried by your Flask server and visualized live in the browser with Chart.js.
+- From there, it’s queried by the Flask server and visualized live in the browser with Chart.js.
 - LoRa or MQTT weren’t needed since the benches stay close to local WiFi, and I didn't have additional hardware to support anything besides WiFi.

 ## Data Storage and Visualization